 What you’ll notice:

 These are some of the changes you will notice before and during your appointment.

 Before your appointment:

-Before your appointment, we will call you the day before.
-This is to complete a pre-screening questionnaire to ensure face-to-face treatment is safe to go ahead.
+Before your appointment, we will contact you the day before.
+We will complete a pre-screening questionnaire to ensure face-to-face treatment is safe to go ahead.

-You might be regarded as in the shielding/vulnerable category.
-If this is the case, we will need to assess you.
+Should you be in a vulnerable category, we will need to assess you.
 We will establish if you need to visit the clinic.
-A video consultation might be more appropriate at the moment.
+A video consultation might be more appropriate.

-If you are currently self-isolating because you are in quarantine from travelling from overseas, have been in contact with someone with Covid or still experiencing symptoms of Covid beyond 10 days duration, we cannot treat you.
+Have you been self-isolating?
+Have you been in contact with anyone with Covid or experienced symptoms of Covid?
+If so, we cannot treat you.

 When you visit the clinic:

 We have spread out our appointment times.
 We have 15-minute gaps between patients to allow time for cleaning/aerating the room.
 The aim is also to avoid patient crossover in the reception area.
-However, we do, please ask that you do not arrive early or late for your appointment.
+However, we do ask that you do not arrive early or late for your appointment.